linebender/linebender.github.io/content/blog/2025-03-29-towards-fearless-simd.md

 One motivation for this approach is to encode safety in Rust's type system.
 Having the zero-sized token is proof of the underlying CPU having a certain level of SIMD capability, so calling those intrinsics is safe.
 A major library that uses this approach is [pulp], which also powers the [faer] linear algebra library.

+I started putting together a pulp version of the running example, but ran into the immediate problem that it lacks a `sqrt` intrinsic (this would be easy enough to add, however).
+It also works a bit differently, in that it only supports vectors of the natural width, not ones of a fixed width.
+For general linear algebra, that's fine, but for some other applications it adds friction, for example colors with alpha are naturally chunks of 4 scalars.
+To see an example of pulp code, as well as some discussion, see this [Zulip thread](https://xi.zulipchat.com/#narrow/channel/255911-rust/topic/Rust.20SIMD.20thoughts/near/489370476).

 In [fearless_simd#2] I propose a prototype of reasonably-ergonomic SIMD multiversioning.
 Like the original fearless_simd prototype, vector data types are polymorphic on SIMD level.